cloudfoundry/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/conceptual_changes/_resource_summaries.md

 ##### Replacing the space summary response for service instances

-Similar fields to what `/v2/spaces/:guid/summary` was offering for services are available in using endpoint in v3.
+Similar fields to what `/v2/spaces/:guid/summary` was offering for services are available from v3 endpoints.

 The table below describes the query parameters needed to retrieve some of those fields using `/v3/service_instances` endpoint.
-Same queries are available on request for single resource.
+Same query parameters are available on the request for a single resource.

 |**V2 summary fields**|**V3 query**|**V3 response fields**|
 |---|---|---|